Hey, Jonas here…

-I’ve been sharing musings and missives online for a long time now and have publicly logged 1400+ posts at the time of writing this here page.
-What started off as a creative outlet grew into an obsession and then a vocation.
+I’ve been sharing musings and missives online for a long time now and have publicly logged 1500+ posts at the time of writing this here page.
+What started off as a daily creative outlet grew into an obsession and then a vocation.
 Eventually, my little blog grew into the top single-author publication on Medium.com.

 Just some housekeeping before I get carried away…

-In April of 2019, I focused my work towards personal essays and poems (mostly the latter).
 You can find all new work at my Medium publication, Common Words.
 All posts there are behind Medium’s paywall.
 It’s not a bad deal for $5/month to become a member of Medium, thus unlocking everything on Medium (including my stuff) and helping support writers like me.
 But if you want to access my work for cheaper or free, there are a couple of ways to do that…

 The first way is by subscribing to my email list here.
 It’s free and you can choose whether you want daily posts or just weekly digests.